rayanstack/rayanstack/README.md

 ## Hi there 👋
-I'm Rayan, a software developer based in the United States 🇺🇸
+I'm Rayan, a software developer based in the United States.

 I build whatever comes to my imagination.